Eurammon: Background and objectives

 Natural refrigerants have been used for refrigeration since the mid-19th century, mainly in food production and storage.
 Ammonia (NH3), in particular, has been the refrigerant in use in industrial refrigeration for more than 130 years.
 In the 1950s and 60s, however, it began to be replaced more and more in new plants by synthetic refrigerants.

 The Eurammon initiative arose out of the lack of acceptance for natural refrigerants.
 The initiative's objective is to promote the use of natural refrigerants.
 For its members, Eurammon acts as a knowledge pool or platform facilitating the worldwide sharing of information and international networking.

 Activities of the eurammon initiative

-Eurammon Symposium
+eurammon Student's Day

-This annual event, organised by Eurammon and held in English, informs operators, planners, system engineers, and other interested parties about the applications of natural refrigerants.
+This annual event, organised by eurammon takes place in and held in English, informs operators, planners, system engineers, and other interested parties about the applications of natural refrigerants.
 The latest legislation and the analysis of life-cycle costs of refrigeration systems are just some of the topics discussed.